Prioritization

 An overview of all tags used in this publication can be found in our tag list: go to overview

-Patterns tagged with "prioritization"
+Patterns tagged with "Prioritization"

 problem:You often struggle with deciding what to do next, feeling uncertain about which choice would be most beneficial for you.